najlae01/najlae01/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2023 Goals: Learn more about Unity 🎲
+- 🥅 2023 Goals: Learn more about Game Development  🎲

 ### Connect with me: